Welcome, skip to the content.

 In this roundtable, four of our leading rail signalling experts in both passenger and heavy haul rail networks, talk about the issues facing the industry.

 In this article, Jeff Robinson highlights a few of the emerging trends he believes have the potential to driver greener ways of going about our everyday lives.

 Markets: Built Environment, Transport, Energy, WaterExpertise: Rail and rail systems, Building design, Sustainability

 Michael Green, Engineering Meteorologist, Aurecon, discusses how engineering meteorology can assist in project challenges and help improve the resilience of operational and infrastructure design.

-Markets: Energy, Water, Property, TransportExpertise: Renewable energy, Water resources management, Urbanisation
+Markets: Energy, Water, Built Environment, TransportExpertise: Water resources management, Urbanisation

 In this interview, Deon Pretorius, Aurecon’s Land Development Services Leader in Cape Town, describes some of the barriers to creating efficient cities as well as current trends and the solutions and innovations Aurecon is leveraging to help our clients ‘get it right’.

 Markets: Government, Built EnvironmentExpertise: Environmental management, Urbanisation, Infrastructure design, Integrated planning